 - A. Appointment. - 1.
-Appointment or termination of a county manager shall require a simple majority vote of the council. - 2.
-The county manager shall be selected on the basis of their executive experience and professional administrative qualifications. - 3.
+Appointment or termination of a county manager shall require a simple majority vote of the council. - The county manager shall be selected on the basis of their executive experience and professional administrative qualifications.
+The County Council shall, in a public meeting, consult with the Assessor, Auditor, Clerk, Prosecuting Attorney, Sheriff and Treasurer prior to making the appointment of a county manager candidate. - 3.
 No member of the council shall, during the time for which they were elected, be appointed county manager. - 4.
 The county manager shall serve at-will.
 The council shall establish the county manager's terms of employment, including compensation, by written contract, provided the county manager's employment shall be at-will and terminable in accordance with contract terms and this charter. - 5.
 Employment of a county manager shall not be construed as changing the relationship of the council members or other elected officials to their constituents, or the relationship of the council members to other elected officials. - 6.
 The county manager shall designate a qualified employee of the county as their deputy county manager.
-The deputy county manager shall perform the duties of the county manager during the county manager's extended absence or disability. - B. Powers and Duties.
+The deputy county manager shall perform the duties of the county manager during the county manager's extended absence or disability.

+- B. Powers and Duties.
 The county manager shall be the county's chief executive officer and have all executive powers of the county which are not expressly vested in other elected officers by state law or this charter.
 The county manager shall have the power to: - 1.
 Supervise all administrative departments established by this charter or created by the council. - 2.
 Execute and enforce all ordinances and state statutes not assigned to other elected officials. - 3.
 Present to the council an annual statement of the county's fiscal and governmental affairs, and any other report which they may deem necessary. - 4.
 Annually prepare and present to the council a budget and budget message setting forth proposals for the forthcoming fiscal year. - 5.
 Prepare and present to the planning commission comprehensive plans, including capital improvement plans, and development ordinances for present and future development; present the planning commission's recommendations on these matters to the council. - 6.
 Determine the organizational structure of and assign duties to administrative departments which are not specifically assigned by this charter or ordinance. - 7.
 Sign or cause to be signed on behalf of the county all deeds, contracts and instruments not otherwise reserved to others by this charter or state law. - 8.
 Conduct collective bargaining on behalf of the county, subject to state and federal law and budget direction provided by the council and as allowed by state law. - 9.
 Manage properties owned by the county.